ZeroPivot/ZeroPivot/README.md

 Specifically, I'm into Ruby and consider myself a Rubyist.

-I'm currently working on two server backends using Ruby/Sinatra/Puma, one of them being my webcomic at https://actorscomic.net.
+I'm currently working on two server backends using Ruby/Sinatra/Puma, it is not currently open sourced.

-Also working on a game: https://aritywolf.itch.io/actors-rpg -- currently there isn't much, but Its going to update as I add to my code.

-Thanks for dropping by!